simeononsecurity/simeononsecurity.ch/content/articles/fisma-federal-cybersecurity-overview/index.en.md

 The FISMA process doesn't stop at authorization. **Continuous monitoring** is vital to maintaining the security of information systems over time.
 This involves real-time assessment of security controls, conducting regular audits, and adapting to emerging threats.
 By staying vigilant, agencies can promptly address any evolving security challenges and ensure the ongoing protection of their systems and data.

-In conclusion, the FISMA process establishes a systematic approach to **federal information system security**.
+Wrapping up, the FISMA process establishes a systematic approach to **federal information system security**.
 By following these structured steps, federal agencies can effectively categorize, implement, assess, and monitor security controls, thereby reducing vulnerabilities and enhancing the overall security posture of their critical information systems.

 _______